-There are many resources available to educators and parents that can help you teach children about the harms of drug abuse.
+There are many resources available to educators and parents that can help when teaching kids about drugs.
 Whether it is through lesson plans in the classroom, guest speakers at school, or peer groups, learning about drugs is key to prevention.
 As a community, everyone should get involved so that kids feel like they have a solid support network.
 Local police precincts will also be happy to volunteer and speak at your school and educate kids about drug use and abuse.
 When everyone pulls together to show support for kids, they will feel more confident in their choices to avoid drug use.
 It is not always easy to talk to students about drugs.
 But with good resources, teachers and parents can help to explain drug abuse in a way that kids will understand and remember.

 - Deadly Highs Lesson Plan

 - Too Smart to Start Lesson Plans